yanivnizan/knowledge-base/src/documents/docs/platforms/unity/Levelup_Model.html.md

 - `RequiredRecurrence` - How often is this entity available?
 Every month, week, day, hour? **For example:** A `Mission` that is available to be completed every Monday.

-- `TimeRanges` - A range of time that this entity is available, with a start time and an end time. **For example:** A `Reward` that can be given starting when the user finishes a certain `Level` and ending 8 seconds later.
+- `TimeRanges` - A range of time that this entity is available, with a start time and an end time. **For example:** A `Reward` that can be given starting when the user finishes a certain `Level` and ending 1 hour later.

 - `ActivationLimit` - The number of times that this entity is available for use. **For example:** A `Mission` that can be attempted 10 times throughout gameplay.

 ###Reward

 <div class="info-box">Note that `Reward` is a part of soomla-unity3d-core, and *not* part of the LevelUp module.
-However, because `Reward`s are used very often throughout unity3d-levelup, it's important that you are familiar with the different `Reward` types.</div>
+However, because `Reward`s are used very often throughout LevelUp, it's important that you are familiar with the different `Reward` types.</div>

 A `Reward` is an entity which can be earned by the user for meeting certain criteria in game progress.
 For example - a user can earn a badge for completing a `Mission`.
 Dealing with `Reward`s is very similar to dealing with `VirtualItem`s: grant a `Reward` by giving it, and recall a `Reward` by taking it.